magbenji/summary/index.md

 With roughly 2,500 hospital beds and 400 ventilators in the state (750 and 120 of which are available, respectively), predicting the timing and scale of regional COVID-19 hospitalizations is the core focus of this work.
 Here [we][idaho] describe the ensemble of models tuned to Idaho's current demographics, their broad predictions, and limitations.

+Click [HERE](https://public.tableau.com/profile/jeff.lingwall7921#!/vizhome/Statewide_SEIR_Projections_ver1/Dashboard12?publish=yes) to interact with SEIR predictions of infections and deaths for high-risk and low-risk populations at the district level across Idaho.

+Click [HERE](https://benridenhour.shinyapps.io/COVID-19_ID/) to interact with SEIR-style predictions of city-specific hospitalizations.

+Code and datasets used in this work are available on [github](https://github.com/idaho-covid-response).
+Presently [Eric Jankowski](mailto:ericjankowski@boisestate.edu) manages access to the Idaho Covid Response github team, though we anticipate making these repositories publicly available shortly.

 # Introduction
 Covid-19 (Coronovirus) was declared a pandemic by the World Health Organization (WHO) on January 30, 2020.
 According to [John Hopkins University](https://coronavirus.jhu.edu/map.html) as of March 23, 168 countries/regions have reported at least one Covid-19 case; there have approximately 400,000 confirmed cases of Covid-19 and 16,000 deaths.
 On March 13, when Idaho reported its first case, a total of 2,179 cases in the US, and 145,193 cases globally had been reported.